strimzi/strimzi-kafka-oauth/README.md

 Configuring users, clients, and authorizing clients, obtaining access tokens, and refresh tokens are steps that are specific to the authorization server that you use.
 Consult your authorization server's documentation.

-If you use the KeycloakRBACAuthorizer for authorization, then you have to use Keycloak or Keycloak based authorization server to configure security policies and permissions for users and service accounts.
+If you use the `KeycloakAuthorizer` for authorization, then you have to use Keycloak or Keycloak based authorization server to configure security policies and permissions for users and service accounts.

 Configuring the Kafka Broker
 ----------------------------